rokerzfirst101/event-migrator/readme.md

 The script is setup to migrate events from first to last in chronological order.

 ## Usage
+1. Get Dependencies using `go get ./...`
-1. Create a `.local.env` file in the root directory.
+2. Create a `.local.env` file in the root directory.
-2. Set the required environment variables in the `.local.env` file.
+3. Set the required environment variables in the `.local.env` file.
-3. Set the optional environment variables as per the requirement.
+4. Set the optional environment variables as per the requirement.
-4. Start the program using `go run main.go start`
+5. Start the program using `go run main.go start`

 ## Environment Variables